kataszczes/STE/Kettle.markdown

-To use the electric kettle safely and efficiently, it is very important to follow the guidelines provided.
-The user manual includes information on usage, cleaning, and maintenance, which must be adhered to in order to keep the device functioning properly and to avoid potential safety hazards.
+ This user manual includes information on usage, cleaning and maintenance to help you keep the kettle in good condition and prevent accidents.
+To use the electric kettle safely and efficiently, follow these instructions.

 ### General Instructions for Using the Kettle